Gerry Lively

-Gerry Lively is a cinematographer and film director, known for directing Darkness Falls (1999), Dungeons & Dragons: Wrath of the Dragon God (2005), and Body Armour (2007).
+Gerry Lively (November 10, 1946 – November 7, 2025) was a British cinematographer and film director, known for directing Darkness Falls (1999), Dungeons & Dragons: Wrath of the Dragon God (2005), and Body Armour (2007).
 He also served as the director of photography for several horror films, notably Hellraiser III: Hell on Earth, Hellraiser: Bloodline, Return of the Living Dead 3, and Children of the Corn III: Urban Harvest.

 Film work

 As a director, his early work was an Italian/American drama called Hot steps - passi caldi, which was released in 1990.
 The film starred Lindsley Allen and Nicole Kidman.

 Lively directed the 2002 film Shattered Lies, a film about corrupt policemen and a man and a woman who are after 3 million dollars.
 It starred Frank Zagarino, Elizabeth Giordano, and James Russo.
 He directed the horror film All Saints Eve, a film about a curse from the 1800s and a group of friends who have to find the cause of it before they become victims.